jakobzhao/geog371/labs/lab01/readme.md

 ### 3.3 Upload files to GitHub

 Once you have drafted out your resume in the `readme.md` file.
 You will upload this file to the **root** of the project repository `https://github.com/[account_username]/[account_username].github.io` on GitHub.
-You can use three ways as listed below interchangeably.
+You can use two ways as listed below interchangeably.

 #### 3.3.1 Drag & drop